 * Most F2H-2s flew in overall sea blue colors, though sometimes colorful trim was added, particularly to the wingtip tanks.
-Pilots generally liked the Banshee, since it had good performance by the standards of the time, handled well, and was very sturdy and reliable.
+Pilots generally liked the Banshee, since it had good performance by the standards of the time, handled well, was very sturdy, and just as reliable.
 It had good range for a jet, and pilots learned to extend the range by cruising on a single engine.

 The F2H-2P reconnaissance variant was a more persistent participant in the war, with detachments from VC-61 and VC-62 providing photo-reconnaissance backup to naval strike elements and Marine squadron VMJ-1 providing similar service under the general command of the US Air Force Fifth Air Force.
 VMJ-1 was the only Marine Banshee unit to fight in Korea, it appears generally flying off of land bases.
 The reconnaissance mission was dangerous, particularly for post-strike damage assessment when the enemy was generally alert and agitated, and F2H-2Ps invariably had a fighter for escort -- or more than one for missions over heavily defended targets, with the fast USAF F-86 Sabres doing the escort honors in the most dangerous areas.